Alfriston Market Cross: Destruction and restoration of the market cross, 1955-56

 On Tuesday, 15 November 1955 a three-ton lorry reversed into the market cross and smashed it to pieces.
 Alfriston Parish Council decided to restore the cross once again, and the work was undertaken by a local building firm, H. Wilson.

 Initially, there was some difficulty in matching the sandstone from which the cross was built, which was thought to have come ‘from the seashore at Eastbourne’.
 However, Colonel R. V. Gwynne, the chairman of Eastbourne magistrates, realised that the stonework of an ancient tithe barn which stood on his land in the grounds of Wilmington Priory was an almost exact match both in colouring and texture.
 Therefore, he gave several blocks of the sandstone from the barn for the restoration.

 (A report about the restoration of the cross in the Eastbourne Gazette of Wednesday 7 December 1955 noted that ‘When the Sussex Archaeological Trust took over the maintenance of Wilmington Priory it considered the ancient [tithe] barn to be too advanced in decay to be taken over, and some time ago Colonel Gwynne had the colossal oak beams dismantled and placed in store'.)

 To minimise the potential damage from future accidents, a solid concrete base was constructed within the rebuilt brick plinth, and the metal core of the shaft, inserted when it was last repaired, was retained.

 The restoration was complete by August 1956, having been delayed by bad weather.

 The ‘County Diary’ feature in the Sussex Agricultural Express of Friday 10 August 1956 noted that ‘The new shaft looks thicker than the original because the old one was worn by the years.
 The builders had the guide of the base and top to shape the shaft to, and anyone who did not know of the disaster would merely think it had been restored’.
 The difference in the thickness of the shaft can be seen when comparing photographs of the market cross from before and after the accident in 1955.

 The Ship of Theseus paradox

-In the Sussex Extensive Urban Survey (EUS) Historic Character Assessment Report for Alfriston (March 2008), the author, Roland Harris, remarked ‘The market cross at Alfriston may be a late medieval survival, although with a strong hint of the ship of Theseus paradox’; however, he recognised that ‘Notwithstanding the rebuilding, the cross is a rare feature … within Sussex’.
+In the Sussex Extensive Urban Survey (EUS) Historic Character Assessment Report for Alfriston (March 2008), the author, Roland Harris, remarked ‘The market cross at Alfriston may be a late medieval survival, although with a strong hint of the ship of Theseus paradox’; however, he recognised that ‘Not withstanding the rebuilding, the cross is a rare feature … within Sussex’.

 In the metaphysics of identity, the Ship of Theseus is a thought experiment that raises the question of whether an object that has had all its components replaced remains fundamentally the same object.